 The study area is located approximately 10 km east of Lephalale in the Limpopo Province.
-Within the study area eight farms were nominated, for investigation during the Environmental Scoping Study, for the establishment of a new power station and ancillary infrastructure.
+Within the study area eight farms have been nominated for investigation for the establishment of a new power station and ancillary infrastructure.
 The location of these farms is shown in Figure 5.1.
 General GPS locations for the respective farms are as follows: